 Auxerre

 Cruising downstream from the Yonne River from Auxerre, you can join the Burgundy Canal in Migennes.
 Whilst heading upstream, you'll enjoy the very romantic and picturesque Canal du Nivernais.
 The moorings are plentiful and numerous along both banks.
+There are many places to moor along the quays and the port on the right bank.

 Historical buildings to visit in Auxerre